NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Introduction

-High-quality captions effectively guide the model to focus on identity-relevant representations. \textbf{Building on this, we propose a multi-grained mixture of experts framework named NEXT, which models the identity recognition process through semantic-sampling and structure-aware experts.} The framework consists of three main components: Text-Modulated Semantic-sampling Experts (TMSE), Context-Shared Structure-aware Experts (CSSE), and Multi-Modal Feature Aggregation (MMFA).
-Specifically, TMSE samples fine-grained part-level features within each modality.
-The text modulation mechanism encourages the experts to focus on semantically relevant regions during training, thereby capturing intra-modality identity semantic features.
-Meanwhile, CSSE perceives inter-modality structural features of the object identity through a soft routing mechanism shared across modalities.
-Finally, MMFA unifies the features of different expert branches into a comprehensive multi-modal identity representation.
-Extensive experiments on four multi-modal object re-identification benchmarks demonstrate the effectiveness of our proposed approach.
+The high-quality captions effectively guide the model to focus on identity-relevant representations.
+Based on this, we propose a multi-grained mixture of experts framework named NEXT, as shown in Fig.~\ref{fig:motivation}(c), which models the identity recognition process through semantic-sampling and structure-aware experts.
+The framework consists of three main components: Text-Modulated Semantic Experts (TMSE), Context-Shared Structure Experts (CSSE), and Multi-Grained Features Aggregation (MGFA).
+Specifically, TMSE samples part-level fine-grained features within each modality.
+The text modulation mechanism encourages experts to focus on semantically relevant regions and capture intra-modality semantic identity features.
+Meanwhile, CSSE perceives inter-modality coarse-grained features of the object identity through a soft routing mechanism shared across modalities, which maintains the integrity of structural features.
+Finally, MGFA unifies the features of multi-grained experts into a comprehensive identity representation.
+Extensive experiments on five multi-modal object ReID benchmarks demonstrate the effectiveness of our proposed approach.

-The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=8pt,itemsep=0pt, parsep=0pt] \item We propose a novel mixture of experts learning framework to learn comprehensive multi-modal identity representations for multi-modal object re-identification.
-It decomposes the identity modeling process into semantic and structural recognition to better leverage the complementary information across heterogeneous modalities.

-\item We propose the Text-Modulated Semantic-sampling Experts (TMSE) to model intra-modal feature sampling under diverse semantic challenges, the Context-Shared Structure-aware Experts (CSSE) to capture the complete inter-modal identity structure, and the Multi-Modal Feature Aggregation (MMFA) to integrate the outputs of multiple experts into a unified identity representation.

-\item We propose a novel and reliable multi-modal caption generation method that leverages attribute confidence to effectively harness MLLMs to expand four popular benchmarks with high-quality textual annotations.
-Extensive experiments are conducted on these benchmarks to validate the effectiveness of our method.
-The results demonstrated that the proposed method significantly outperformed the state-of-the-art methods. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item To obtain accurate object appearance descriptions, we propose a reliable caption generation pipeline that leverages attribute confidence scores to effectively harness MLLMs in producing reliable high-quality captions. \item To model diverse identity patterns, we propose the Text-Modulated Semantic Experts (TMSE) and the Context-Shared Structure Experts (CSSE) to decouple the recognition problem into fine-grained semantic and coarse-grained structural branches.
+The Multi-Grained Features Aggregation (MGFA) is proposed to integrate multi-grained experts into a unified identity representation. \item Extensive experiments are conducted on five public benchmarks to validate the effectiveness of our method.
+The results demonstrate that the proposed method significantly outperforms the state-of-the-art methods. \end{itemize}